-- To receive information about CareSource, our services, our practitioners and providers and member rights and responsibilities.
+- To receive information about CareSource, its services, its practitioners and health care providers, and member rights and responsibilities

-- To get information on any medical care treatment, given in a way that you can follow.
+- To get information about any medical care treatment in a way that you can understand

-- To be sure that others cannot hear or see you when you are getting medical care.
+- To be sure that others cannot hear or see you when getting medical care

-- To be able to say “yes” or “no” to having any information about you given out unless CareSource has to by law.
+- To be able to say yes or no to having any information about yourself given out unless CareSource has to by law

-- To be able to say “no” to treatment or therapy.
-If you say no, the doctor or CareSource must talk to you about what could happen and they must put a note in your medical record about it.
+- To be able to say no to treatment or therapy.
+If you say no, the health care provider or CareSource must talk to you about what could happen, and a note must be placed in your medical record about the treatment refusal

-- To be able to file an appeal, a grievance (complaint) or state hearing.
-See Member Handbook for information.
+- To be able to file an appeal, a grievance (complaint) or State Fair Hearing

-- A right to voice complaints or appeals about the organization or the care it provides.
+- To voice complaints or appeals about the organization or the care it provides

 - To be able to get all CareSource written member information from CareSource: